 Traackr’s IRM (Influencer Relationship Management) platform features IMB (Influencer Market Benchmark) — Traackr’s standardization of measuring influencer content impact across different industries.
 In addition to IMB, Traackr platform can be used by brands and agencies.
 Across six funding rounds, Traackr has raised $12.7 million to date.

-Formerly known as SocialEdge and headquartered in Los Angeles, CreatorIQ has raised over $15 million to be the industry’s leading influencer marketing enterprise cloud platform.
+Formerly known as SocialEdge and headquartered in Los Angeles, CreatorIQ has raised over $40 million to be the industry’s leading influencer marketing enterprise cloud platform.
 CreatorIQ’s platform is “powerful enough for the world’s biggest enterprises and nimble enough for its most innovative.”
+Creator IQ was also named to Inc. 5000’s fastest-growing company list.

-CreatorIQ’s platform strengths include its completely white label service and extremely customizable reporting (e.g. generating original research tags vs. being restricted to using predetermined or pre-populated tags) all while remaining a completely private CRM to the user – useful for agencies.
+CreatorIQ’s platform strengths include its completely white-labeled service and extremely customizable reporting (e.g. generating original research tags vs. being restricted to using predetermined or pre-populated tags) all while remaining a completely private CRM to the user – useful for agencies.

-While CreatorIQ’s platform is sophisticated enough to authenticate and report on KPIs such as Instagram Story views, influencers may opt out of authentication rendering the next level technology irrelevant.
-Companies that utilize CreatorIQ include Unilever, Disney, CVS, Target, Mattel, Salesforce, Adobe, Ralph Lauren, National Geographic, and H&M.
+While CreatorIQ’s platform is sophisticated enough to authenticate and report on KPIs such as Instagram Story views, influencers may opt out of authentication.
+Companies that utilize CreatorIQ include AB Inbev, Airbnb, Calvin Klein, CVS, Disney, H&M, Mattel, Sephora, and Unilever.

 While not the largest database of influencers, Mavrck does offer managed services (including forecasting results and optimizing for key performance benchmarks), white labeling for agencies, and influencer marketing training/classes.